linode/docs/docs/quick-answers/linux/how-to-use-fsck-to-fix-disk-problems.md

 author:
   name: Edward Angert
   email: docs@linode.com
 description: 'fsck is the Linux file system consistency check utility.
-This guide shows how to use fsck to check a system for corrupt files and bad disk sectors, and attempt ot repair any errors it finds.'
+This guide shows how to use fsck to check a system for corrupt files and bad disk sectors, and attempt to repair any errors it finds.'
 keywords: ["fsck", "file system", "disk repair", "troubleshoot"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-04-26